eshaan-vimal/chaos-enhanced-feature-engineering_ECG/README.md

 | SVM (RBF) | 95.2% | Feature space has **smooth geometric structure** (kernel methods resolve it) |
 | XGBoost | 97.5% | **Hierarchical decision rules** best capture feature interactions |

-**Key Finding:** Even the SVM—a decades-old algorithm—beats the modern CNN when given the right features.
+**Key Finding:** Even the SVM a decades-old algorithm beats the modern CNN when given the right features.
 The XGBoost result (97.47%) represents the ceiling of what classical models can extract, but **the framework's value is model-agnostic**.

 ### Efficiency Analysis